 The GEN DAQ Basic ISO 1 MS/s input card is a general purpose signal conditioner for use with voltage inputs, externally conditioned signals or isolated probes and current clamps.
 The basic signal conditioner provides eight channels of isolated single-ended voltage inputs from ± 1 V to ± 50 V Full Scale with full offset and auto-zero capability.
 Every channel is equipped with an independent full range input amplifier, a seven-pole and Butterworth anti-alias filter, a 16 bit Analog-to-Digital converter operating at 1 MS/s and several selections of digital filtering.
 The on-board transient memory size is 256 Mega-Samples (512 Mega-Bytes).
 The memory is shared among enabled channels.
 Each channel also features two set-points for trigger or alarm purposes.
-Extensive acquisition and trigger modes allow for many different ways to capture valuable data, even at the highest sampler channels are synchronously sampled at full speed without multiplexit different ways to capture valuable data, even at the highest sample rates.
+Extensive acquisition and trigger modes allow for many different ways to capture valuable data, even at the highest sample rates.
 All channels are synchronously sampled at full speed without multiplexing and almost immeasurable crosstalk.
 The model uses standard isolated BNC connectors, whose shells are connected to isolated ground.
-The inputs have an impedance of 1 M Ω and are compatible with isolated probes and current clamps.
+The inputs have an impedance of 1 $M\Omega$ and are compatible with isolated probes and current clamps.

-For more information on the GN812 Basic 1M Isolated input card, please refer to "B2634-3.1 en (GEN series GN812)" on page 1029.
+For more information on the GN812 Basic 1M Isolated input card, please refer to "B2634-3.1 en (GEN series GN812)" on page 1015.